 Pelvic floor dysfunction, in the form of pelvic organ prolapse (including cystocele, rectocele, and/or uterine prolapse) and urinary and faecal incontinence are considered inevitable sequelae for some women who experience injuries during birth.
 Vaginal delivery is considered the single most important risk factor for developing stress urinary incontinence.

-According to urogynaecological experts such as Professor Peter Deitz of the University of Sydney, only about 25 per cent of women get a non-traumatic normal vaginal delivery that did not do serious damage to their pelvic floor or their anal sphincter.
+According to urogynaecological experts, only about 25 per cent of women get a non-traumatic normal vaginal delivery that did not do serious damage to their pelvic floor or their anal sphincter.

 Some of the common injuries are: